Over 100 children and 100 adults took part this year! You can still sponsor someone to help us reach our £10,000 target.

 We had so much fun yesterday morning, and my 7-year-old Ella is thrilled to have completed the whole thing!Helen Johnson

 Thank you to you and the team for organising such a wonderful event.
 It was our first time participating and we all loved itLisa Seddon

 We really enjoyed the friendly and relaxed atmosphere and the marshals were uniformly brilliantAndy Humphries

 Thanks so much for such a well organised, and kind and inclusive event: it was a lovely thing to do with my teenage sonFran Townend

 My 3 year old completed two laps of the running (shouting “this is really fun!”) and all four laps of the cycling on her own bike.
 She was SO proud of herselfJuliet Rayment

 What a perfect morning...thanks to everyone for a great eventAntonella Surdi

 The event is intended to be inclusive rather than very competitive, so is not timed, and there are no awards for speed.
-Children of all ages can participate: in our pilot event last year we had families and children from toddlers upwards.
+Children of all ages participate: last year we had grandparents participating alongside children aged from 3-16.